Overholtk/reading-notes/Read07.md

     - [x] mod
 - String Operators
     - combine two strings
+    - combining two strings is called concatenation
+    - numbers become strings when placed in quotations (`'2' vs 2`)
 - Comparison Operators
     - compare two values and return boolean value
 - Logical Operators
     - combine expressions and return boolean value

+## Functions
+- lets you group a series of statemetns together to perform a specific task
+- functions require a name, and you can call it by said name
+    ex: `thisIsAFunction();`
+- Parameters are the information the function needs to work
+- returns allow you to get a variable out of a function so it can be referenced in other places